reutrose/react-webapp-finalproject/README.md

 # React WebApp Final Project - Reut Rosenfeld

-This project is a final assignment for the Full-Stack Web and App Development course.
+This project is a final assignment for the Full-Stack Web and App Development course, in module React.

 ## Table of Contents